vercel/next.js/errors/install-sharp.md

 #### Why This Error Occurred

-Using Next.js' built-in Image Optimization requires that you install `sharp`.
+Using Next.js' built-in [Image Optimization](https://nextjs.org/docs/basic-features/image-optimization) requires `sharp` as a dependency.

-Since `sharp` is optional, it may have been skipped if you installed `next` with the [`--no-optional`](https://docs.npmjs.com/cli/install) flag or it may have been skipped if your platform does not support `sharp`.
+You are seeing this error because your OS was unable to install `sharp` properly, either using pre-build binaries or building from source.

 #### Possible Ways to Fix It

-Option 1: Install the `sharp` package in your project.
+Option 1: Use a different version of Node.js and try to install `sharp` again.

 ```bash
 npm i sharp